cs50spring2021/tse-labs/crawler/README.md

 Its use is optional, but it is ready to use as part of library `libcs50.a`.

 In our Lab3 we tried to recover gracefully from memory-allocation failures.
-In the TSE application programs, we'll be more lazy: on NULL return from malloc/calloc you can print an error and exit with non-zero exit status.
+In the TSE application programs, we'll be more lazy: on NULL return from malloc/calloc you can print an error to stderr and exit with non-zero exit status.
 (You may find the `mem_assert()` family of functions to be useful here.)
 In such cases, it is ok if valgrind reports your program as having leaks.